|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 The world has many different kinds of people, cultural memes, subcultures, and groupthinks.

-Our company Director is an American who originally came to Thailand working for the US government.
-Our laboratory is an American laboratory, which we vetted very carefully -- we have used a few different laboratories in the past, but only one for many years now.
+Our company Director is an American who originally came to Thailand while working for the US government.
+Our laboratory is an American laboratory, which we vetted very carefully -- we have used a few different laboratories in the past, but only this one for the past 10+ years now.
 We have very carefully hired and trained our staff who conform and perform to international standards.